Trachyaretaon carmelae: Distribution and taxonomy

+Trachyaretaon carmelae is native to the Philippine province of Cagayan, where it has been found both in the north of the island of Luzon, specifically in Santa Ana, and on the Babuyan Islands of Dalupiri and Calayan, located north of Luzon.

-Trachyaretaon carmelae is native to the Babuyan Islands belonging to the Philippines.
-Ireneo L. Lit, Jr. and Orlando L. Eusebio described the species in 2005 on specimens that were collected the year before on the island Dalupiri and deposited a female as holotype, as well as various paratypes, including males, nymphs and eggs, at the University of the Philippines in Los Baños, Laguna.
-Already in 2003 specimens were found on the neighboring Calayan Island, these were described by Oskar V. Conle and Frank H. Hennemann as Trachyaretaon brueckneri.
+Ireneo L. Lit, Jr. and Orlando L. Eusebio described the species in 2005 from animals collected the previous year on the island of Dalupiri and deposited a female as holotype, as well as various paratypes, including males, nymphs and eggs, at the University of the Philippines in Los Baños, Laguna.
+They named the species after Carmela S. Española, who found the holotype while accompanying the Babuyan expedition team.

+As early as 2003, animals were collected on the neighboring Calayan Island that were described by Oskar V. Conle and Frank H. Hennemann as Trachyaretaon brueckneri.
 The specific epithet was chosen in honor of Martin Brückner, a Munich biologist and friend of the authors.
-A male has been deposited as holotype in the Bavarian State Collection of Zoology.
-This description was only published in 2006 due to delays in its publication.
-It quickly became clear that the name given by Lit and Eusebio should be given priority, as they are representatives of the same species.
-Although Trachyaretaon brueckneri has not been formally synonymized, it is used by authors of the species as well as in more recent works always referred to as Trachyaretaon carmelae.
+A male animal was deposited as a holotype in the Bavarian State Collection of Zoology in Munich.
+The name was announced on various websites including photos of the species before the publication of the species description.
+Lit and Eusebio mentioned this in the description of Trachyaretaon carmelae.
+They distinguish their species from Trachyaretaon brueckneri only by a bright drawing of the fifth abdominal segment.
+The description of Trachyaretaon brueckneri was only published in 2006 due to delays in its publication.
+It quickly became clear that both were representatives of the same species and that the name assigned by Lit and Eusebio should be given priority based on the previously published description.
+Trachyaretaon brueckneri has since been referred to as Trachyaretaon carmelae by both the authors of the species and those of other works, before being formally synonymized by Hennemann in 2023.